OP 65.02: Effort Commitment and Certification

 b.
 Changes in Commitment Level

-Once TTU and the sponsor execute an award agreement, the PIs must provide the level of effort to which they have committed.
+Once TTU and the sponsor execute an award agreement, the principal investigator (PI) is expected to provide the level of effort to which they have committed.

-PIs should contact the Office of Research Services (ORS) if significant changes in commitment are anticipated to ensure the change is approved by the agency, if required.
+PIs must contact the Office of Research Services (ORS) if significant changes in commitment are anticipated to ensure agency guidelines are followed.

 6. Effort Training

-PIs, faculty appointed to sponsored projects, department chairs/directors, and deans must complete the online training program upon appointment and every three years thereafter.
-Effort coordinators must complete the classroom training sessions conducted by Accounting Services before he/she is granted access to the ECRT system.
+PIs with active sponsored projects, faculty appointed to sponsored projects, department chairs/directors, and deans must complete an initial online training program with continued trainings every three years thereafter.
+Effort coordinators must complete a one-time classroom training session (in-person or virtual) conducted by Accounting Services (AS) before being granted access to the ECRT/ECC system.

-The following notification procedures will be imposed for employees who have not completed training in accordance with this policy:
+The following notification procedures are enforced for employees not completing training in accordance with this policy:

-• Department chair/director - on or about 30 days after due date
+• Department chair/director – Approximately 30 days after due date

-• Dean - on or about 45 days after due date
+• Dean and assistant/associate dean for research (ADR) – approximately 45 days after

-• Vice President for Research (VPR) and the PSVP - on or about 60 days after due date
+• VPR and the PSVP – Approximately 60 days after due date

 7. Effort Certification